Information geometry, trade-off relations, and generalized Glansdorff-Prigogine criterion for stability: Review on the Gransdorff-Prigoine criterion for stability

-\textit{The linear master equation and the Lyapunov stability.--} We here consider the Glansdorff-Prigogine criterion for stability in the case of the linear master equation, where the transition rate does not depend on the probability $dW_{i \to j}/d{p_i} =0$.
+We discuss a relationship between the Glansdorff-Prigogine criterion for stability and the Lyapunov criterion in the case of the linear master equation, where the transition rate does not depend on the probability $dW_{i \to j}/d{p_k} =0$.
+To discuss the nonnegativity of the excess entropy production rate, we introduce the difference between the probability distribution and the steady-state distribution